-Now you have an understanding of how to approach poetry you need to apply it.
+Now you have an understanding of how to analyse a poem you need to practise your skills.
 The best way to do that is to read some poetry!

 There are various websites, such as poetryfoundation.org where you can read a wide variety of poems from different poets and places.
 Choose some interesting poems that you like and practice analysing them and writing about them.
 Share your work with your parents, peers, and teachers!

 Matrix+ English Advanced courses will give you the poetry skills and insights you need to get ahead of your peers.
 Learn more!